3000 Steinberg Hall-Dietrich Hall

-Research Interests: behavioral economics, entrepreneurship, human resource management, organizational economics
+Research Interests: entrepreneurship, human resource management, organizational economics, experimental economics

 Jiayi Bao is a Ph.D.
 Candidate in the Business Economics and Public Policy Department at the Wharton School of the University of Pennsylvania.
-Her research interests are applied microeconomics and behavioral economics, with particular focuses on organizational decision-making in entrepreneurial environments and high skilled labor market.
+Jiayi studies workplace problems in entrepreneurial settings, using a combination of theoretical modeling, econometric analysis, and experimental design.
 She graduated from Vassar College in 2014 with a joint degree in Economics and Mathematics (General Honors and Departmental Honors) and received the DeGolier Prize for the student with the highest academic average.
-Her senior thesis, “Heterogeneous Effects of Informational Nudges on Pro-social Behavior,” won the Agnes Reynolds Jackson Prize and was published in the B.E.
-Journal of Economic Analysis & Policy.
-She was also a Plenary Speaker at National Collegiate Research Conference.
+Jiayi has won a number of awards for her research, including multiple grants from the Mack Institute of Innovation Management and the Kauffman Knowledge Challenge grant for the study of entrepreneurship.
+She is also a coauthor of the American Angel Report, a comprehensive national study on angel investors who are crucial to the founding of high- growth startups.
 Prior to Wharton, she worked in multiple organizations including PIMCO, Merrill Lynch, and Mizuho.

-Tiantian Yang, Jiayi Bao, Howard E. Aldrich (Under Review), The Paradox of Resource Provision in Entrepreneurial Teams: Between Self-Interest and the Collective Enterprise.
+Tiantian Yang, Jiayi Bao, Howard E. Aldrich (Under Revision), The Paradox of Resource Provision in Entrepreneurial Teams: Between Self-Interest and the Collective Enterprise.

 Abstract: Using a nationally representative multi-wave panel study of nascent entrepreneur, we investigate the antecedents and consequences of the founding entrepreneur’s paradox: assembling an entrepreneurial team as a way of eliciting contributions from others may not provide enough resources to launch new venture.
 We argue that the precarious nature of the early founding stage and the intrinsic properties of valuable resources, such as difficulty in withdrawing or redeploying them for other uses, may amplify the risk of early-stage resource contributions and increase team members’ tendencies toward free- riding and hold-up.
 The expectation that early entrepreneur efforts will not pay off may discourage individuals from investing their own resources early on, generating tension between individuals’ natural dispositions to guard their personal interests and a team’s dependence on collective efforts, ultimately limiting members’ contributions.
 Analyzing a representative sample of entrepreneurial teams in the United States assembled in 2005, we show that early-stage team members are more willing to provide extractible/duplicable resources (i.e. information, advice) than non-extractible/non-duplicable resources (i.e. financial resource and time), even though such resources are less critical to venture survival than non-extractible/non-duplicable resources.
 Pre-signed formal contracts and founding entrepreneurs’ initial contributions make members’ contributions more likely.
 Our results suggest that entrepreneurs’ commitments to their business, signified by their contributions of valuable resources, help mitigate the tension between individuals’ tendencies to preserve their personal resources and a teams’ reliance on collective effort for success in cases where teams have not signed collective agreements regarding ownership.